The fire burns hot inside the studio/barn but the snow is softly falling on the glass ornaments that line the pathway outside …

 I decide to go with “Anabelle’s choice” for my first “piece of art”.

 At least that’s the name I’m calling my bowl on the table containing the mixture of green coloured shattered glass bits.
-It’s a family affair at Artech Studios with Terry Craig and Jennifer Wanless-Craig running the show and even their young daughter, Anabelle, pitching in to help me decide which colour to choose.
+It’s a family affair at Artech Studios with Terry Craig and Jennifer Wanless-Craig running the show and even their young daughter, Anabelle, pitching in with her chicken to help me decide which colour to choose.
 She says it’s her favourite so it will be mine now too…

 The demo is over – It’s my turn.